Now that my son is 1 year old, I’d like to share the books that made it to his year of infancy.

 Now, where do I buy books?
 Unfortunately, our major bookstores don’t even cover many of the books mentioned here.
 But you can take a look at their “educational” books section and you might find simple books that can work for you and your baby.

 You can also make a special order from FULLY BOOKED, or order on Amazon and have them shipped here (by cargo is much cheaper, but longer!).
-You can also check out Book Depository (free shipping to the Philippines but sometimes, the books are more expensive).
+You can also check out Book Depository (free shipping to the Philippines but sometimes, the books are more expensive – though still usually cheaper if you consider that it gets shipped here for free).

 Lastly, do not undermine second-hand bookstores!
 They’re goldmine for Montessori-friendly books!
 Plus cheaper, too!
 I do have to note though that one time, while buying second-hand books, I saw a dead insect inside the books, so PLEASE, check the books before offering them to your child.
 You may sanitize them using wipes, or your dry sterilizer (I love our ECOMOM and UV CARE for this purpose).
 I just do that once, and then I don’t really re-sanitize them again.